Pediatric intestinal malrotation and volvulus

 A child born with the birth defect that causes intestinal malrotation is more likely to develop a volvulus.

-To prevent a volvulus in a baby with intestinal malrotation, we perform an operation called Ladd’s Procedure.
-A Ladd’s operation places the intestine in a position that is much less likely to twist or become obstructed.
+To prevent a volvulus in a baby with intestinal malrotation, we perform an operation called Ladd’s procedure.
+A Ladd’s procedure places the intestine in a position that is much less likely to twist or become obstructed.